 Our website may from time to time provide links to external websites.
 If you follow a link to any of these websites, please note that these websites have their own privacy policies.
 We do not accept any liability or responsibility for these policies or how your data is processed on such websites.

-Processing of personal information in countries outside of the European Economic Area (EEA)
+Processing of personal information in countries outside of the United Kingdom and the European Economic Area (EEA)

-Your personal data may be processed in countries outside the European Economic Area (“Third Countries”), such as the United States, that may not have the same level of data protection as that afforded by the EU General Data Protection Regulation (“GDPR”).
+Your personal data may be processed in countries outside the United Kingdom and the European Economic Area (“Third Countries“), such as the United States, that may not have the same level of data protection as that afforded by the EU General Data Protection Regulation and equivalent legislation adopted in the UK (“GDPR“).
 We will take all steps reasonably necessary to ensure that your personal data is treated securely and in accordance with this Privacy Notice and the Data Protection Law when it is processed in, or otherwise accessed from, Third Countries.
 We and any of our delegates and service providers will not transfer personal data to Third Countries unless that country ensures an adequate level of data protection based on the determination made by the European Commission, or if other appropriate safeguards are in place, such as the standard contractual clauses for data transfers approved by the European Commission.
 If you require further information about these protective measures, you can request it using the contact details provided below.

 Retention periods and security measures